Data Quality Metric Library

 |

-The percentage of pavement layer records with a layer date in the reported financial year and a known material and source, recorded width when not full width and thickness between 50mm and 500mm.
+The percentage of pavement layer records with a layer date in the reported financial year and a known material and source, recorded width when not full width, recorded thickness between 20mm and 500mm, and recorded Work Origin.

 Metric Purpose